Darren O'Shaughnessy: Koyasan

 A short novel released for World Book Day in the UK in 2006.
 The paperback edition is out of print, but it is available in ebook format through Kindle on Amazon stores worldwide.
 It has also been translated and released in several other countries.

 The Thin Executioner

 A one-off novel, The Thin Executioner was released in April 2010.
-Inspired in part by The Adventures of Huckleberry Finn and based in a brutal, fantastical world, it details the perilous quest of Jebel, the thin son of a respected executioner, to petition a fire god for invincibility, so that he can succeed his father.
+Inspired in part by The Adventures of Huckleberry Finn and based in a brutal, fantastical world, it details the perilous quest of Jebel, the thin and scrawny son of a respected executioner, to petition a fire god for invincibility, so that he can succeed his father.
 O'Shaughnessy has stated that this is his favourite out of all of the books he has written.

 Lady of the Shades

 Lady of the Shades was released in the UK and Ireland on 30 August 2012.

 Hagurosan

-A short story originally released in a book collection called Kids Night In in the UK in 2003.
+Hagurosan is a short story originally released in a book collection called Kids Night In in the UK in 2003.
 O'Shaughnessy tweaked and slightly expanded it ten years later, and it was released as a book by the publishing group Barrington Stoke with illustrations by Zack McLaughlin.